craigmckeachie/a12-manual/Material.md

    Choose:

+   - routing: Y
+   - CSS

+   - proceed (installing package)? y
    - indigo-pink.css
-   - HammerJS: Yes
+   - global typography styles: y
    - Browser animations: Y

-1. Open `my-mat-proj` in your editor.
+2. Open `my-mat-proj` in your editor.

    ```shell
    code .
    ```

-1. Look at the changes using a Git diff.
+3. Look at the changes using a Git diff.

 > What the command does: